 Each FCR provider shall store the logged data for each of its FCR providing entities for at least 14 days, data may be stored in any format suitable for the provider.
-When data is to be delivered to the reserve connecting TSO (i.e. when requested by the TSO) the format specified in Subsection 6.2.1 applies.
+The data shall be made available in csv-format for the TSO within five working days from request in the file format specified in Subsection 6.2.1.
+The data shall be recorded with a time resolution less than or equal to 1 second and with a time stamp that should be synchronized to CET or UTC with high accuracy.
+The resolution and accuracy of the instantaneous active power and frequency shall at least meet the criteria specified in section 4.